 If your cat has eaten rat poison within the last 2 hours, take a syringe and inject hydrogen peroxide into its mouth.
 This will cause your cat to puke within 10 minutes.
 Your vet will likely give you activated charcoal to absorb any toxins that may still be in the intestines.
 This is taken orally.
 A vitamin K injection should be given followed by 1 to 4 weeks of vitamin K tablets.

 The best way to prevent accidental poisoning is to not use rodenticides.
 There are far safer ways to control rodents in the home, your cat may want to help you in this case.
 Other people in your neighborhood may use rodenticides so it’s also wise to not let your cat outside unless they are supervised.

 What Is a More Natural Approach?

 To prevent rodent infestation more naturally, avoid planting tall bushes against your house, keep bird feeders out of reach of rodents, keep all garbage inside trash cans with lids, and do not keep stacked firewood near your house.
 Plant mint around your home to discourage mice and other rodents from coming close to the house.
-You can even use cat urine on trees, bushes, and in garden areas to scare out any outdoor rodents in your yard.
+You can even use cat urine on trees, bushes, and in your garden areas to scare out any outdoor rodents in your yard.
 If you are okay with killing rodents, take small pieces of cork soaked in grease from meat and scatter them outside the house.
 They will not be able to digest the cork pieces and will die.
 Always keep your kitchen clean of food on the floor or countertops.
 Store all food in food-safe containers.
 I’d advise any owner of cats, dogs, birds, or other small creatures to avoid using rat poison completely as a precaution.